MicrosoftDocs/visualstudio-docs/docs/ide/synchronized-settings-in-visual-studio.md

 ## Turn off synchronized settings on a particular computer

 Synchronized settings for Visual Studio are turned on by default.
 You can turn off synchronized settings on a computer by going to the **Tools** > **Options** > **Environment** > **Accounts** page and unchecking **Synchronize settings across devices when signed into Visual Studio**.

-For example, if you decide not to synchronize Visual Studio's settings on computer "A", any setting changes made on computer "A" do not appear on computer "B" or computer "C".
+As an example, if you decide not to synchronize Visual Studio's settings on computer "A", any setting changes made on computer "A" do not appear on computer "B" or computer "C".
 Computers "B" and "C" will continue to synchronize with each other, but not with computer "A".

 > [!NOTE]
-> If you choose not to synchronize settings by deselecting the option on the **Tools** > **Options** > **Environment** > **Accounts** page, other editions of Visual Studio that you have on the same computer aren't affected.
+> If you choose not to synchronize settings by deselecting the option on the **Tools** > **Options** > **Environment** > **Accounts** page, other versions or editions of Visual Studio that you have on the same computer aren't affected.
 Those side-by-side installations of Visual Studio will continue to synchronize their settings (unless you uncheck the option there, too).

 ## Synchronize settings across Visual Studio family products and editions

-Settings can be synchronized across any edition of Visual Studio, including Community edition.
+Settings are synchronized across versions and editions of Visual Studio installed *side-by-side*.
 Settings are also synchronized across Visual Studio family products, including Blend for Visual Studio.
-However, each of these family products may have its own settings that aren't shared with Visual Studio.
+However, an individual family product may have its own settings that aren't shared with Visual Studio.
 For example, settings specific to Blend for Visual Studio on computer "A" are not shared with Visual Studio on computers "A" or "B".

 ## Side-by-side synchronized settings